denfrost/DataStructures-Algorithms/README.md

 The copy-constructor takes a const reference to the list to copy as a parameter.
 The copy-constructor attempts to copy the nodes only if the listToCopy is not empty.

-It iterates through the listToCopy with a currentPtr initialised with the memory address hold by the firstPtr of the listToCopy.
+It iterates through the listToCopy with a pointer called currentPtr initialised with the memory address hold by the firstPtr of the listToCopy.
 A pointer called newPtr is also intialised.

 ```